Quantitative Research: Data Collection and Analysis

 There are two different types of interviews structured and unstructured.
 They are carried out between the researcher and the participant over the phone or in person.

 In a structured interview, the questions are predefined and asked in a proper sequence for in-depth interviews.
 Whereas, in an unstructured interview, the questions are decided as the interview is taking place.
 It is more of a conversation.
-The aim with each interview is the same – gather quantifiable data.
+The aim of each type of interview is the same – gather quantifiable data.

 - It leaves no room for difficulties